 • Distraction: Practice in the backyard or with another person quietly walking through the room.

 Only increase one "D" at a time!
 As the behavior becomes more reliable, you can switch to a variable reward schedule, rewarding only the best or fastest responses to keep them sharp.
+For more on the science of reinforcement schedules, consult the Karen Pryor Clicker Training library.

 The real magic of training clicker dogs happens when you apply these skills to solve everyday problems.
 From frantic greetings to chaotic walks, the clicker is your tool for building polite, real-world manners.